 We combine exceptional skills in crafting persuasive briefs and oral arguments with extensive experience shepherding high-stakes matters through appellate courts.
-Our attorneys have successfully argued nearly 100 cases before the U.S. Supreme Court, as well as numerous matters before the federal and state appellate courts, on a range of issues, including administrative, antitrust, bankruptcy, civil rights, communications, constitutional, copyright, employment, financial services, government contracts, immigration, patent, preemption, and punitive damages.
-We also have an extensive amicus practice before the U.S. Supreme Court and other appellate courts and regularly brief, argue, and advise on complex legal issues that arise in various trial-level fora.
+Over the years, our lawyers have presented more than 100 arguments before the US Supreme Court.
+They have appeared before federal and state appellate courts on a range of issues, including administrative, antitrust, bankruptcy, civil rights, communications, constitutional, copyright, employment, financial services, government contracts, immigration, patent, preemption, and punitive damages.
+We also have an extensive amicus practice before the US Supreme Court and other appellate courts and regularly brief, argue, and advise on complex legal issues that arise in various trial-level fora.

-Our attorneys handle appeals all over the country, both in cases where we represented a party in the lower court and in cases where we have been brought in specifically for our appellate and Supreme Court proficiency.
+Our lawyers handle appeals all over the country, both in cases where we represented a party in the lower court and in cases where we have been brought in specifically for our appellate and Supreme Court proficiency.
 We regularly serve as appellate counsel for corporations, trade associations, and industry groups.
-Our practice group includes former U.S. Supreme Court clerks, U.S. Court of Appeals clerks, and state appellate court clerks, as well as members of the bars of every U.S. Court of Appeals and members of state bars throughout the country.
+Our practice group includes former US Supreme Court clerks, US Court of Appeals clerks, and state appellate court clerks, as well as members of the bars of every US Court of Appeals and members of state bars throughout the country.

-Our attorneys are well versed in the intricacies of the appeals process and know how to navigate a case effectively through the courts.
+Our lawyers are well versed in the intricacies of the appeals process and know how to navigate a case effectively through the courts.
 We work collaboratively – with senior partners involved in every step of the process – to develop persuasive arguments that are thoroughly researched, carefully written, and powerfully delivered.
-We do highly significant work in this area in all four of the Firm’s offices.
+We do highly significant work in this area in all five of the firm’s offices.

 A hallmark of our practice has been a series of important victories in the Supreme Court going back at least to Witherspoon v.
 Illinois (1968), involving the exclusion from a jury pool of persons with qualms about the death penalty.
-Some more recent Supreme Court victories have included Brown v.
-Entertainment Merchants Association, et al. (2011), involving a First Amendment challenge to a California law that restricted the sale or rental of “violent” video games to minors; Metro-Goldwyn-Mayer Studios Inc. v.
-Grokster, Ltd. (2005), addressing secondary liability of Internet file-sharing services; Wiggins v.
-Smith (2003), addressing standards for effective counsel in the death penalty sentencing phase; and Lawrence v.
-Texas (2003), the landmark gay rights case.
+That track record continues down to today, including victories in Lawrence v.
+Texas (2003), the landmark gay rights case, Wiggins v.
+Smith (2003), addressing standards for effective counsel in the death penalty sentencing phase, Metro-Goldwyn-Mayer Studios Inc. v.
+Grokster, Ltd. (2005), addressing secondary liability of Internet file-sharing services, and Brown v.
+Entertainment Merchants Association (2011), involving a First Amendment challenge to a California law that restricted the sale or rental of “violent” video games to minors.